benaduggan/nix/machines/paper/README.md

 Also got rid of ~/.config/nix cause that's managed in darwin-configuration.nix

 # TODO

-* Figure out how to import stuff back from Keith / Cobi
+- Figure out how to not duplicate home.nix memes
-* Figure out how to not duplicate home.nix memes
+- Figure out how to manage homebrew with nix
-* Learn flakes for real
+- Learn flakes for real